integers/youtube-local-favorites/README.md

 To import videos from a YouTube playlist, you must first be watching a video that's part of a playlist (there will be a sidebar on the right showing all the videos in the playlist).
 Click the "Favorites Menu" button and click "YouTube Playlist" under the "Import" header.
-You will be asked if you're sure, as **it will replace all your existing local favorites with the videos in the playlist**.
+You will be asked if you're sure.
 Confirm, and all the videos will be imported.
 If the playlist is large (more than 100 videos), give it some time, as it will have to load the additional pages (the videos are parsed from the playlist page, which are loaded 100 videos at a time).

 ### Removing all favorites